Your credit report is the one part of your financial identity that can affect and profoundly influence your quality of life.

 If you are disputing items such as fraud, you may need to submit a letter or talk with a representative on the phone.

-Likewise, not all dispute can be handled by phone, and some will require you to send in a letter or use the bureaus' websites.
+Likewise, not all disputes can be handled by phone, and some will require you to send in a letter or use the bureaus' websites.

 The main point here is to keep any dispute letters brief and specific, otherwise, the credit bureau may have to ignore your claim.